 Uncertain if my life as a military spouse and stay-at-home mom would provide enough material to sustain a blog for longer than a week, I decided to try something new every day and blog about it.
 Some days that challenge was as simple as tossing old kids’ toys and clothes (Operation: Elimination) or removing the word “actually” from my vocabulary (Operation: De-Actually-ization).
-And some days, like Operation: Application when I completed my first job application after 5 years of stay-at-home momhood, that challenge changed my life.
+And some days, like Operation: Application when I completed my first job application after 5 years of stay-at-home momhood, were challenges that ending up changing my life.

 Eight months after starting Riding the Roller Coaster, I transitioned from stay-at-home mom to kindergarten teacher.
-In between writing lesson plans, attending curriculum meetings, and wondering if my military husband would ever stay home long enough to witness an entire baseball season, I was composing lists for my Top 10 Tuesdays , organizing 61 weeks of Mil Spouse Weekly Roundups, guest posting for other blogs, and attending blogging conferences.
+In between writing lesson plans, attending curriculum meetings and wondering if my military husband would ever stay home long enough to witness an entire baseball season for our kids, I was composing lists for my Top Tuesdays, organizing 61 weeks of Mil Spouse Weekly Roundups, guest posting for other blogs and attending blogging conferences.
 Thanks to those blogging conferences, my life changed again.

 This little blog had somehow opened a career door for me, and after two years of teaching I got an offer to be a real paid writer.
 Unfortunately, my learning curve with the new role caused Roller Coaster to collect some serious dust.
 As I abandoned the personal outlet that introduced me to a new career and amazing friends and colleagues, I knew I was withdrawing for other reasons — my marriage was falling apart.